Dave-stack/GIPMA/README.md

 sequentially designated to specific peak clusters in a self-adaptive way.

-7."vPCmatrix": The purpose of â€œvPCmatrixâ€?is to generate the regularized data matrix of peak intensity (M) with the different spectral features and samples as columns and rows respectively.
+7."vPCmatrix": The purpose of "vPCmatrix" is to generate the regularized data matrix of peak intensity (M) with the different spectral features and samples as columns and rows respectively.